construtech/appt/plugins/mongoose/README.md

-# Appt
+# @appt/mongoose
-A lightweight *exo-framework* for *ready-to-go* **NodeJs** applications.

-## What?!
+This is a plugin made for Appt that wraps [Mongoose ODM](https://www.npmjs.com/package/mongoose) to work into the *Appt's ecosystem* with advanced *database models and schemes*.
-This document will introduce the `@appt/mongoose` plugin package.
-We assume you got here after seeing the [Appt's Main](https://github.com/brab0/appt) page.
-If you don't, **we strongly recommend** you to step back an take a 5 minutes reading to get used with some concepts we're going to apply here.
+We assume you got here after seeing the [Appt's Main Page](https://github.com/brab0/appt).
+If you don't, **we strongly recommend** you to step back an take a 5 minutes reading to get used with some key concepts we're going to apply here.

 ## Install
     $ npm install @appt/mongoose --save

-## @appt/mongoose
-This is a plugin made for the Mongoose ODM that wraps it to works into the Appt's ecosystem.

-## Third-Party
-We don't want re-invent the wheel!
-Thanks to these amazing packages out there we can go straight to the point.
-By now, we're using(wrapping) only [Mongoose](https://www.npmjs.com/package/mongoose) for advanced database models and schemes;

 ## Resources